suresh/suresh.github.io/_posts/2019-07-01-Publishing_ML.md

 ## My tools

-I use a AWS t2 micro machine to create everything about these posts.
+I use a AWS EC2 instance to create everything about these posts.
 I use an iPad as primrary device for creating these ML posts.

 Update on the tools front, I have now moved fully to AWS Sagemaker notebook instances and reducing the need for EC2 instance and associated setup.
 This is very liberating.